 Course description: Study of forensic science history, practices and applications

-- So this was one of the easiest credits to figure out, because Ashar actually took two formal classes in forensics, one as a summer program and one at our local college, which added up to almost 60 hours of her 120 for the credit.
+- So this was one of the easiest credits to figure out, because Ashar actually took two formal classes in forensics, one as a summer program and one at our local college, which added up to almost 60 hours of his 120 for the credit.

 - Bless the people in the college program, as they suggested a ton of movies about forensics and provided some discussion ideas for them.
 We watched a bunch and read some more in the books they had excerpted as well.

 - We looked for places where forensics was used in the news, whether for crime investigations or, in one case, to analyze some skeletal remains found about a mile from our house.
 (Spoiler art: Not human, somewhat to Ashar’s dismay.)

 - We took field trips to the National Museum of Crime and Punishment and the National Spy Museum, which had a bunch of great forensic-related exhibits.

 Course description: Study of wildlife, zoology, ecology and conservation issues in PA and worldwide

 Course description: Continued detailed study of wildlife, zoology, ecology and conservation issues